drosibel/SQL-Creating-View/README.md

 # 📊 Airbnb Analysis in Boston

-This project investigates how the rise of Airbnb has influenced the tourist scene in the city of Boston.
+In this project I used data to create different views in SQL.
+The database have data related to the rise of Airbnb and its influence on the tourist scene in the city of Boston.
 It uses a real database obtained from Airbnb (`bnb.db`) that includes information about listings, reviews, and availability.

 ## 📁 Contents